-Steve Masse and Keith Rocco won the two Valenti Modified Racing Series events, while 3-time VMRS champion Jon McKennedy won the ISMA 50 event during Wings N' Wheels, their only visit to the track during the season.
+Steve Masse and Keith Rocco won the two Valenti Modified Racing Series events, while 3-time VMRS champion Jon McKennedy won the ISMA 50 event during Wings N’ Wheels, their only visit to the track during the season.
 The NEMA & NEMA Lite midgets return for 4 events each, with Bethany Stoehr winning the Finale event.
-She was the 2nd female (Erica Santos) to win a NEMA event, and the third female to win at Waterford in 2013.
+She was the 2nd female (Erica Santos) to win a NEMA event.
 Corey Hutchings won one of the 4 New England truck events and swept the two 8-cylinder Outlaw Stock events.
 Glen Thomas Jr won a 4-cylinder outlaw type race in July.
-The Pro4 Modifieds and the New England Mini Stock tour also visited the track during the season.
-See this season's Special Events page for a complete list of touring series winners.
+The Pro-4 Modifieds and the New England Mini Stock Tour also visited the track during the season.

 Former Mini Stock competitor Randy Churchill Jr won the SK Light Modified championship over Corey Barry.
 Victoria Bergenty not only became the first female to win in any modified division, she also became the first female to set fast-time in any modified division during the Overdrive 300 event.
 Churchill and Glenn Griswold led the divisions in wins (4).
 The SK Lights were the only Saturday point division without an extra-distance event.
 All of the features were 25 laps in distance.